 - 1. Maintain intolerant timber types (scarification for jack pine, white birch, oak, and balsam; prescribed burning for red oak and pine). - 2.
 Purchase Spike herbicide for DNR treatment of wildlife openings. - 3.
-Fund a partial payment of the mechanical site preparation projects that relate to jack pine regeneration. - 4.
-Fund other projects as approved in the County Forest Comprehensive Land Use Plan. - B. Sustainable Forestry Grant The Forestry Department received a grant of \$24,000 to provide funding for trees and planting costs storm damaged sites from the 2011 wind storm. - C. Discover Wisconsin Media Works The Wisconsin County Forests Association has approved a project for a Discover Wisconsin episode featuring the County Forests.
-They are giving the opportunity for counties providing funding towards the project to be featured on the program.
-Attempt to secure funding from Forestry Budgets to assist with production costs.
+Fund other projects as approved in the County Forest Comprehensive Land Use Plan. - B. Sustainable Forestry Grant The Forestry Department received a grant of \$20,000 to provide funding for buckthorn eradication.
+The project will focus on infestations in the Stinnett and Frog Creek Townships.